-Now in any individual, conversion can be present or absent; in the former case it can be present in one dimension or in two or in all three; it can be enriched by development, or distorted by aberration, and the development and aberration may be great or ma small.
+Now, in any individual, conversion can be present or absent; in the former case it can be present in one dimension or in two or in all three; it can be enriched by development, or distorted by aberration, and the development and aberration may be great or as small.
 Such differences give rise to another variety of pluralism.
 Besides the pluralism implicit in the transition from classicist to modern culture, besides the pluralism implicit in the coexistence of undifferentiated and variously differentiated consciousness, there is the more radical pluralism that arises when all are not authentically human and authentically Christian.

-Unauthenticity say be open-eyed and thorough-going and then it leads to a loss of faith.
-But also it may non-deam lack clear self=awareness and, what happens then, has been studied somewhere by Karl Jastpers.
-On a number of points the person will be what a Christian is supposed to be, but on another number of points he will not be what he is supposed to be.
-No recver, this discrepancy will lead to a devaluation of Christian language.
-Terms that denote what one is not, will be broadened to cover what one is.
-Dostrines that are embarraseing will not be mentioned.
+then it leads to a loss of foith.
+But also it may anaham lack clear self-awareness and, what happens then has been studied somewhere by Karl Jack pers.
+On a number of points the person will be what a Christian is supposed to be, but on any number of points the number of points he will not be what he is supposed to be.

+Moreover, this discrepancy will lead to a devaluation of Christian language.
+Terms that denote what one is not, will be broad and to cover what one is.
+Doctrines that are embarrabeling will not be mentioned.
 Conclusions that would not be accepted are not drawn.

 Unauthenticity may be open-eyed and thorough-going, and then it heads for a loss of faith.
 But the unconverted need have no clear idea what it is to be converted.
 They can be unaware of what they are.
 On a number of points they will be Catholic, but on a number of other points they will not be.

 There will result a devaluation, an inflation, of language and of doctrine.
-Terms that denote what one is not, will be browdened broadened to cover what one is.
+Terms that denote what one is not, will be broadened broadened to cover what one is.
 Doctrines that are embarrassing will not be mentioned.
 Unacceptable conclusions will not be drawn.